bjj/exllamav2-openai-server/README.md

 ## If you get "Out of Memory"

 When loading the model, the automatic GPU splitting in ExLlamaV2 allocates all the memory it could possibly need to satisfy the batching and context requirements.
-If you run out of memory (or your model loads onto two GPUs when you are sure it should fit on one):
+If you run out of memory (or your model loads onto two GPUs when you are sure it should fit on one), you can try these ideas.

+Try one of these options when creating the model with `create_model.py` or when launching `server.py`.
+Remember, command line arguments override model configuration:
-* Use `--cache_8bit` to reduce the memory footprint of the cache.
-This has a significant effect without sacrificing much.
+* Use `--cache-8bit` to reduce the memory footprint of the cache.
+This has a significant effect on memory without sacrificing much accuracy or speed.
-* Reduce the maximum batch size per-model or on the `server.py` command line with `--max-batch-size`.
+* Use `--max-batch-size` to reduce the batching.
 Maximum throughput can be achieved with fairly low batch sizes.
 Going higher than that just lets more users see progress happening on streaming requests at once.
-* Reduce the maximum context size per-model or on the `server.py` command line with `--max-seq-len`.
-This will catch you out on small models with huge context like `dolphin-mistral:7b`.
+* Use `--max-seq-len` to reduce the maximum context length.
+If the model supports especially large context size this can catch you out, for example `dolphin-mistral:7b` or `mixtral`.
-* There is a very small effect from reducing `--max-input-len`.
+* Use `--max-input-len` to change an internal batching size, which has a very small effect.

-* If you use manual `--gpu_split` you will load the model without accounting for the memory needed to actually handle requests.
+If you use manual `--gpu_split` you will load the model without accounting for the memory needed to actually handle requests.
 This will work fine if you don't get many concurrent requests and/or don't use much context, but you risk running out of memory unexpectedly later.

 ## Monitoring